 Paratuberculosis was first diagnosed in cattle and goats in Norway in 1907 and 1934, respectively (1, 2).
 Mycobacterium avium subsp. paratuberculosis infection in ruminants is a notifiable disease (List B) in Norway.
-The control of this disease is enforced by government legislation and restrictions on animal movement.
-In goat herds, government restrictions combined with vaccination have been used to control paratuberculosis, however, the last years a large proportion of the Norwegian goat herds have followed a disease eradication programme to get rid of the infection (3).

-A national surveillance and control programme for paratuberculosis in cattle was established in 1996 (4, 5).
-The programme was extended to llamas, goats and sheep in 2000, 2001 and 2002, respectively (6).
+The control of this disease is enforced by government legislation and restrictions on animal A national surveillance and control programme for paratuberculosis in cattle was established in 1996 (4, 5).
+The programme was extended to Ilamas, goats and sheep in 2000, 2001 and 2002, respectively (6).

-Descriptions of occurrence of the disease in Norway, control measures taken up to 1995, and results from the surveillance and control programmes from 1996 to 2001, can be found in the annual report for 2001 (5).
+Descriptions of occurrence of the disease in Norway, control measures taken up to 1995, and results from the surveillance and control programmes from the onset of the programme, can be found in the annual report for 2001 (5).
 The number of new infected herds detected since the programme started is given in Figure 1.